 Save changes frequently: When you edit a GPO, save changes frequently.
 Most Editors check out a GPO, make many changes, and then check the GPO into the archive.
 Instead, check the GPO into the archive regularly, and then check it out again.
 The detail can be as small as checking in the GPO after you change every setting (not recommended) or checking in the GPO after you make groups of related changes.
 The result is a better-documented history for each GPO that can help when troubleshooting issues.

 Deploy GPOs frequently: Do not let new and edited GPOs that have not yet been deployed accumulate in large numbers in the archive.
 Instead, deploy new and edited GPOs as soon as possible so that they have a minimum effect on the production environment.
 Deploying many new and edited GPOs at one time can jeopardize the production environment.

 Document the purpose of changes when you check in GPOs: Any Reviewer can compare versions of a GPO to see specific changes between the two.
 Documenting those specific changes adds no value.
 Instead, document the intent and purpose of a change instead of documenting what Reviewers can see by viewing difference reports.
 Version comments should add value to the comparison report and help a Reviewer understand why the Editor changed the GPO.

-Test GPOs in a test environment: Deploying GPOs to the production environment without testing them is risky.
-Instead, test your GPOs in a domain in a test forest, and then export the GPOs to files and import them to a domain in a production forest.
-Also, you can link GPOs to an organizational unit that contains test computers and users.
-Verify that each GPO functions correctly in the test environment and then deploy the GPOs to the production environment.
+Test GPOs in a lab before you deploy: Deploying GPOs to the production environment without first testing them is risky.
+Instead, test GPOs in a lab environment by linking them to an organizational unit that contains test computers and users, and then verifying that they function correctly.
+After verifying each GPO in the lab, deploy the GPO to the production environment.